ReflexCreations/Nexus/README.md

 - The latest executable can be found on the [Releases] page
 - Download the application for your respective operating system
-- Download the `nexus_resources.zip` package and extract to the location you would like to store program data
+- Download the `nexus-resources.zip` package and extract to the location you would like to store program data
-- Open the `reflex_nexus` application
+- Open the `reflex-nexus` application
 - You will be prompted to set up your program data folder, enter the directory of the folder that you just extracted